-This structure plan is prepared under the provisions of the City of Kwinana Town Planning Scheme No. 2
+This structure plan is prepared under the provisions of the City of Kwinana Town Planning Scheme No. 2 an officer of the Commission duly whorised by the Commission pursuant to section 16 of the

 IT IS CERTIFIED THAT AMENDMENT NO. 2 TO LOTS 500 & 501 BERTRAM ROAD WELLARD LOCAL STRUCTURE PLAN WAS APPROVED BY RESOLUTION OF THE WESTERN AUSTRALIAN PLANNING COMMISSION ON: